 If you had been worrying about how you are going to retain or earn British Airways Executive Club status next year, BA Holidays can help.

-BA Holidays has extended its double tier points offer by another three months, out to 31st December 2023.
+BA Holidays has extended its double tier points offer by another year, out to 31st December 2024.

 You can find out more on the BA Holidays website here.

 You could get very close to a Silver card from scratch in one trip.
 For example, booking London to New York in Club World, you would get (140 + 140) x 2 = 560 tier points.

 For clarity, ALL travellers on the booking receive double tier points.

 How many tier points would you need for BA status?

 Thresholds have now returned to their pre-covid levels:

 - Bronze status in BA Executive Club requires 300 tier points

 - Silver status in BA Executive Club requires 600 tier points

 - Gold status in BA Executive Club requires 1,500 tier points